 Accessible The Hague

-As the City of The Hague, we attach great importance to visitors and residents who have a disability to feel welcome in our city and to be able to move around as well as possible.
-After all, everyone is looking for maximum freedom of movement.
-If you would like to visit a museum, sit at a terrace or enjoy your free time without any obstacles.
-In this article, we therefore give you, in addition to tips for fun and accessible locations in The Hague, also information about accessibility, parking spaces and accessibility of public places for people with a visual or physical disability.
+The city of The Hague attaches great importance to the fact that visitors and residents with disabilities feel welcome in our city and can move around as easily as possible.
+You want to visit a museum, sit on a terrace or enjoy your free time without any obstacles or obstacles.
+In this article we therefore give you, in addition to tips for fun and accessible locations in The Hague, also information about accessibility, parking spaces and accessibility of public places for people with a visual or physical disability.

 Admire the historic city centre with its special architecture and the colourful windows of the trendy shops, typical The Hague specialty stores and department stores.
 The wide pavements ensure that it is easy to maneuver by wheelchair or scooter.
 Experience the atmosphere at the cosy squares and enjoy a drink or a snack in the many cafes and restaurants that the city has to offer.
 Do you already fancy a day in The Hague?